 In case of the Application Client not residing in the MSGin5G UE with the MSGin5G Client, the Application Client initiates a registration to, or deregistration from, MSGin5G Client on MSGin5G UE as specified in clause 6.3.2.

 For the MSGin5G Client residing in the constrained UE deciding to initiate a registration procedure or a deregistration procedure to the MSGin5G Server via an MSGin5G Gateway Client, the procedures are specified in clause 6.3.4 and clause 6.3.5.
-Before the MSGin5G Gateway Client decides to bulk the registration or deregistration from the MSGin5G Client residing in the constrained UE as specified in subclause 6.3.4.3.1, the MSGin5G Client residing in the constrained UE shall register to the gateway service as specified in clause 6.3.5.
+Before the MSGin5G Gateway Client decides to bulk the registration or deregistration from the MSGin5G Client residing in the constrained UE as specified in subclause 6.3.4.3.1, the MSGin5G Client residing in the constrained UE shall register to the gateway service to the MSGin5G Gateway Client on the MSGin5G Gateway UE as specified in clause 6.3.5.

-The MSGin5G Client residing in the constrained UE decides to register to the MSGin5G Server based on the UE policy.
-Different reference points, i.e. the MSGin5G-1 reference point or the MSGin5G-1 reference point, and different constructurs of the registration request or deregistration request will be invoked.
+The MSGin5G Client residing in the constrained UE decides how to register to the MSGin5G Server based on the UE policy.
+Based on the decision, different reference points, i.e. the MSGin5G-1 reference point or the MSGin5G-6 reference point, and different constructures of the registration request or deregistration request will be invoked.

 6.3.1 MSGin5G UE Registration